mesa1014/Muscle_Layer_Thickness/README.md

 - The above steps create a temporary web server and open the web-browser.

-- Press Control+C in the terminal to stop the server.
+- Press ctrl+c in the terminal to stop the server.